MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/use-javascript.md

 ---
-title: "Use JavaScript with Common Data Services for Apps (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
+title: "Use JavaScript (model-driven apps) | Microsoft Docs" # Intent and product brand in a unique string of 43-59 chars including spaces
-description: "This topic helps you explore various opportunities that CDS for Apps provides to use JavaScript.
+description: "This topic helps you explore various opportunities that Model-driven Apps provides to use JavaScript.
 You can use JavaScript to perform actions in form scripts, command bar (ribbon) commands, and web resources." # 115-145 characters including spaces.
 This abstract displays in the search result. ms.custom: "" ms.date: 08/01/2018 ms.reviewer: ""